Carbon footprinting helps you to quantify the farms greenhouse gas emissions

 The key measures of a farms performance with regard to greenhouse gas minimisation are broadly similar to already familiar performance indicators used by the industry today (see below).
 Improvement in productive efficiency is the most important factor that farmers have within their control to reduce emissions and positively steer profit.
 The following three example measures are based on actual farm data and indicative of what could be expected in specific scenarios.
 It also broadly illustrates that greenhouse gas emission reductions are achievable, even on already technically efficient farms, and compatible with maximising farm profits.

-- Age at first calving
+- Age to first calving

 - Replacement rate